Who is a whistleblower?

 ©Stephan Röhl (CC BY-SA 2.0)

-Two of the biggest recent cases come from Boeing.
 John Barnett spent thirty-two years at Boeing.
-For the last seven he was a quality manager at the 787 Dreamliner plant in South Carolina.
-He reported faulty parts, missing components and metal shavings near flight-control wiring.
-He was found dead by a self-inflicted gunshot wound on 9 March 2024.
-He died partway through a deposition in his retaliation case.
-His family filed a wrongful-death suit against Boeing in March 2025.
-The company settled in September 2025.
-Weeks after Barnett's death, fellow Boeing engineer Sam Salehpour went public with his own claims.
-He said 787 fuselage sections were being forced together with too much force.
-He testified before the US Senate Permanent Subcommittee on Investigations on 17 April 2024.
+As a quality manager at the 787 Dreamliner plant, he reported faulty parts and metal shavings near flight-control wiring.
+He was found dead from a self-inflicted gunshot on 9 March 2024, partway through a deposition in his retaliation case.
+His family settled their wrongful-death suit with Boeing in 2025.

 The birth of whistleblowing laws